LooksRare/contracts-libs/README.md

 ### Run tests

-- TypeScript tests are included in the `test` folder at the root of this repo.
-- Solidity tests are included in the `test` folder in the `contracts` folder.
+- Solidity tests are included in the `foundry` folder in the `test` folder.

 ### Example of Foundry/Forge commands